BurraAbhishek/BurraAbhishek/README.md

 -->

 ## Navigation pane
-This section is intended to help you navigate quickly to what you want to see.
+Click on any of the links to navigate to the section which you want to see.
+These links go to the headings below.
 - [Some fun facts about me](https://github.com/burraabhishek#some-fun-facts-about-me)
 - [Technologies and Tools](https://github.com/burraabhishek#technologies-and-tools)
 - [Contact Me](https://github.com/burraabhishek#contact-me)